 Douglas County DUI Defense Attorney

 Have You Been Arrested for DUI in West Georgia?
+Call Howard Law Group at (678) 922-9743

 If you have been arrested for DUI in Dallas, Atlanta, or West Georgia, you need an accomplished Douglas County DUI attorney on your side who will be able to review your case, analyze the circumstances surrounding your arrest, determine if field sobriety tests and blood and breath tests were administered properly, interview any eyewitnesses, do further investigations as needed, and advise you on the best course of action to pursue.

 Drunk driving is the most common criminal offense in the United States.
 It is almost always committed by a non-criminal and a respectful citizen.
-Don't make the mistake of considering a DUI just another traffic offense.
+Do not make the mistake of considering a DUI just another traffic offense.
 It has its own set of unique procedures and laws that need to be followed.

 At times, law enforcement officials will give the impression that failing a field sobriety test or blowing a .08% blood alcohol concentration (BAC) on a breathalyzer is all that is needed to convict.
 That is far from the truth.
 A knowledgeable and experienced Douglas County DUI lawyer is well-versed in the entire DUI process and knows how to expose weaknesses in the prosecution's case against you.